 • That thing that makes your campground unique from others in your area

-For our new clients, we’ve created a “shot list” of all of the shots you need to get from your photographer for your website.
-Digital photos are free and unlimited, so we’d rather sort through 50 great photos to decide which to use for your campground website rather than try to make 10 or 12 stretch to fit the needed images for your website.
+For our new clients, we’ve created a “shot list” of all the shots you need from your photographer for your website.
+Digital photos are free and unlimited, so we’d rather sort through 50 great photos to decide which to use for your campground website than try to make 10 or 12 stretch to fit the images your website needs.

 They can choose the right lighting, angles, and arrangements to highlight the best features of your campground.
 Technology has advanced to a point where beautiful photos have worked to ensure that your website always looks its best.